Are Charter Schools Good or Evil?

 The purpose of this post is to equip you to participate in a civilized, informed conversation about charter schools.

 As explained in Ed100 Lesson 5.5, charter schools are public schools that operate independently from a school district.
-They are created through a petition process involving parents and teachers.
+They are created through a petition process that involves parents and teachers.
 By law, charter schools in California must be non-selective, non-religious, not-for-profit, and tuition-free.
 They operate with somewhat less regulation than traditional schools, subject to a set of commitments defined in their charter.
-Unlike traditional public schools, if they don't deliver on their commitments, they can be shut down.
-Charter schools are more likely than district schools to employ teachers that are not represented by a union.
+Unlike traditional public schools, if they don't deliver on their commitments, charter schools can be shut down.
+Compared to district schools, charter schools are more likely to employ teachers that are not represented by a union.

 No. In California, charter schools are public schools that operate independently from school districts.
 The myth that charter schools are a form of "privatization" is a good example of the reiteration effect, a cognitive bias to accept ideas as true if frequently repeated.